SARKfinance/assettracker/README.md

 * Main investment screen
    * User can add individual investment
    * User can delete individual investment
-* Trends screen
-    * User can see daily changes/trends in their investment value
 * Company info screen
     * User can see more information about the company
 * Watchlist screen